FC Sportist Svoge: A Group Season

-Financial Difficulties and Relegations
+Return to lower leagues

 The following two seasons were successful for the club, as they managed to earn second place twice in a row, qualifying for the promotion playoffs, but Sportist were unlucky on both occasions, losing to Chernomorets Pomorie and Botev Plovdiv respectively.
-For the 2013-14 B Group season, Sportist Svoge did not obtain a license due to financial reasons and was excluded from the second league.
-The team was relegated to the fourth tier of Bulgarian football, but managed to promote to the third tier the following season, 2013-14.
+For the 2012–13 B Group season, Sportist Svoge did not obtain a license due to financial reasons and was excluded from the second league.
+The team was relegated to the fourth tier of Bulgarian football, but managed to promote to the third tier the following season, 2013–14.
 After 2 seasons in the third division, Sportist was again relegated to the fourth tier.
-The team remained there until 2018 when they won promotion to the third league once more for the 2018-19 season.
+The team remained there until 2018 when they won promotion to the third league once more for the 2018–19 season.
 Svoge finished in 15th place following its return to the third division.

-For the 2019-20 season, Sportist finished in third place in the third tier, but earned promotion to the second level, following the disqualification of Pomorie from the second tier.
+For the 2019–20 season, Sportist finished in third place in the third tier, but earned promotion to the second level, following the disqualification of Pomorie from the second tier.

+In 2023, Sportist finished in fifth place in the Second League and qualified for the promotion playoffs for entering First League.
+Sportist played against Beroe Stara Zagora in Veliko Tarnovo but lost the game 1–0, thus remaining in the Second League.